LaoThinking/BunnyMaloneyPS2Player/README.md

 #### Method B: Playing Locally on PC (Via PCSX2 Emulator)

 1. Open up your **PCSX2** emulator.
+2. Before anything, go to Settings, Emulation and tick the box "Enable Host Filesystem" in order to get the textures working from the ELF, otherwise nothing will show or the application will be incomplete!
-2. Go to **System > Start File** (or File > Open ELF depending on your emulator version).
+3. Now go to **System > Start File** (or File > Open ELF depending on your emulator version).
-3. Select the `bunny_burnout.elf` file on your computer.
+.
+Select the `bunny_burnout.elf` file on your computer.
-4. The emulator will automatically read the `Images/` folder from the same directory on your PC and boot the application instantly.
+.
+The emulator will automatically read the `Images/` folder from the same directory on your PC and boot the application instantly.

 ---